treasurewild/Witter/README.md

 You can also clone the repository and run the app on your own machine.
 You will need to install the following:
 Backend:

+## Reflections

+Despite the limited functionality of this app at present, the process of development was much more complex than on previous challenges.
+I found it hard to stay focussed on achieving small increments towards each user story, and despite making a thorough plan for the structure of my program it was tricky to stick to it.
+I found testing some parts of a program difficult and need to learn more about this.
+I also need to take more time over making components work in the way I want them to from the start.
+In this case a lack of experience or confidence led to me moving on from some tasks once the basic functionality worked, because I struggled to implement slightly different flows to the UI, and it was difficult to estimate the time it might take to improve them.
+This stored up a problem for later when different parts of the code function in slightly different ways, and altering the functionality at this stage becomes fraught with minor problems.
+I feel like if I started the project from the beginning I would have a better idea of hwo this would work in the future, but it will also be a useful exercise to clean up my existing code without creating new problems.

 ### Standard Acceptance Criteria